-The four most commonly used online review platforms are: Google My Business, Facebook, Yelp, and TripAdvisor.
+The four most commonly used online review platforms are Google My Business, Facebook, Yelp, and TripAdvisor.
 While many people use these review platforms to vent and feel heard when sharing their negative experiences, many patrons and diners also want to share the great time they have had and this is where you or your staff come in.
-You want to encourage these happy guests to share their positive experience online.
+You want to encourage these happy guests to share their positive experiences online.
 Since your customers have such a strong influence on your online reviews, ask them for feedback (if you can afford it, incentivize it, too!).

-Ideally, your website should have software that asks your customers about their experience right away and based on this feedback, every happy customer should be automatically redirected to one of the online review platforms mentioned above.
+Ideally, your website should have software that asks your customers about their experience right away, and based on this feedback, every happy customer should be automatically redirected to one of the online review platforms mentioned above.

 There, they will be able to leave a review and rate their experience with your establishment.
 The reason why you want to drive the review there is simple – that is where your reviews are going to get the visibility that really matters and make the difference in terms of your traffic and the right exposure online.